ghobson2013/txhighway/tasks.md

 - [X] Adjust sprites with static height
 - [ ] Modal revisions
 - [ ] Optimize PNG's
+- [ ] Make Tuktuk (see first item in development.
+HURRAY!)

 Development
 ===

+- [ ] Look into converting BTC mempool data & websockets to blockchain.info... they show witness data!
 - [ ] Fix Lambos - Donations to BCH
 - [ ] Adjust distance off screen where vehicles are loaded (trucks just 'appear' and don't roll in from the side)
 - [ ] JS bug - Animation pauses when window looses focus.
 Destroy vehicles to prevent pile up on focus.